Top 1972 Wedding Songs and Popular Love Songs

 The King of Pop Michael Jackson was still just a boy when this song was released in 1972, but it has a modern feel that will fit in with most wedding ceremonies today.
 A groom could make his bride feel very special when he plays this song just for her in addition to making a wedding speech.

-Love is something that should come as easy as a breeze on a summer day, and that is what this Seals and Crofts classic are all about.
+Love is something that should come as easy as a breeze on a summer day, and that is what this Seals and Crofts classic is all about.
 You need some songs at your wedding reception that will just help you to relax after all the pressure of the ceremony, and “Summer Breeze” gives everyone a chance to savor the moment.

 Cher embarked upon her solo career with hits like this one, and the song reflects how the path of love is never the same for any two couples.
 Most newlyweds like to use the song because it expresses the individuality of the romantic journey.